Lyquix/tpl_lyquix/README.md

 Lyquix started development of its Joomla template in 2014, for use in our client projects.
 The goals of this template are:

 1. **Best Practices**: the template provides a base HTML/CSS/JavaScript foundation that implements best practices we have learned over the years.
-2. **Code Reuse**: we don't want to re-invent (and re-type) on each project, this template is build with re-usability and consistency in mind.
+2. **Code Reuse**: we don't want to re-invent (and re-type) code for every project, this template is built with re-usability and consistency in mind.
-3. **Flexibility**: every project has a different design so we still need full flexibility of layout, styling, and functionality.
+3. **Flexibility**: when every project has a unique different design, this template provides full flexibility of layout, styling, and functionality.
-4. **Updates**: the template allows to update the core files to fix bugs and add improvements without affecting the customizations for each project.
+4. **Updates**: the template allows to update the core files to fix bugs and add improvements without affecting the customizations of your project.

 ## Is this template for you?

 This template is intended for advanced developers, or those looking to learn advanced template development.

 If you are looking for a "one-click & go" template, this is not for you.
-After you first install this template you will probably see a blank page with an error message.
+After you first install this template you will see a blank page with an error message on your homepage.

 This template is intended to be the foundation for developers that build custom templates from scratch.
 This is not a pre-made template that looks pretty and you tweak to fit your design.